-23 Both of these aircraft are powered by U.S.origin engines that are subject to the Regulations and classified under ECCN 9A991.d.
-Both aircraft contain controlled U.S.-origin items valued at more than 10 percent of the total value of the aircraft and as a result are subject to the EAR regardless of their location.
-The aircraft are classified under ECCN 9A991.b.
-The export or re-export of these aircraft to Iran requires U.S. Government authorization pursuant to Sections 742.8 and 746.7 of the Regulations.
+20 The BAE regional jets are powered with U.S.origin engines.
+The engines are subject to the EAR and classified under ECCN 9A991.d.
+These aircraft contain controlled U.S.-origin items valued at more than 10 percent of the total value of the aircraft and as a result are subject to the EAR.
+They are classified under ECCN 9A991.b.
+The export or reexport of these aircraft to Iran requires U.S. Government authorization pursuant to Sections 742.8 and 746.7 of the Regulations.